mikenew01/image-comparison/README.md

 They are arranged roughly in increasing order of complexity

-**Note to Beginners**: Get started with the [Python image comparison tutorial](https://www.pyimagesearch.com/2014/09/15/python-compare-two-images/)
+**Note to Beginners**:

+ - Get started with the [Python image comparison tutorial](https://www.pyimagesearch.com/2014/09/15/python-compare-two-images/)
+ - Extract Image Features -> Similarity Metric -> Compute Pairwise Similarity -> Hierarchical Clustering

 ## Image Subtraction
 1. Subtract one image from another